 This is an adapted version of ISEAS Perspective 2022/55 published on 23 May 2022.
 The paper and its references can be accessed at this link.

-Hong Kong Nguyen is a PhD student in International Relations at Ritsumeikan Asia Pacific University and a non-resident WSD-Handa fellow at Pacific Forum.
+Hong-Kong Nguyen is a PhD student in International Relations at Ritsumeikan Asia Pacific University, Oita, Japan.
+She is also a Japanese government MEXT scholar and a WSD-Handa fellow at the Pacific Forum.